 Management strategies to control common soybean diseases such as sclerotinia white mold and sudden death syndrome.

 Soybean cyst nematode biology and management

 Higgins is a native of Grundy County.
 His wife, Zan, teaches high school.
-They and their three children reside in rural Morris.
+They reside in rural Morris.

 The North 160 Acres